bcgov/moh-iam-kong-plugin/README.md

 ## Developing the plugin

 It's mentioned in the [`kong-vagrant`](https://github.com/Kong/kong-vagrant) guide, but I'll say it again here: run all commands from the /kong directory.
 So to start Kong, run `/kong/bin/kong start`.
-The kong at `/usr/local/bin/kong` is the one that comes with the Vagrant box, not the one you checked-out.
+The Kong at `/usr/local/bin/kong` is the one that comes with the Vagrant box, not the one you checked-out.

 If you followed the guide, you should have this directory structure on your host machine (Windows):